Tomb of the Unknown Soldier: Symbolism

 The Tombs of the Unknown Soldiers typically contain the remains of a soldier who is unidentified (or "known but to God" as the stone is sometimes inscribed).
 These remains are considered impossible to identify, and so serve as a symbol for all of a country's unknown dead wherever they fell in the war being remembered.
 The anonymity of the entombed soldier is the key symbolism of the monument; it could be the tomb of anyone who fell in service of the nation, and therefore serves as a monument symbolizing all of the sacrifices.

 Identification

-At least one unknown soldier has been identified by DNA analysis.
-This was an airman from the Vietnam War.
+Many soldiers have been identified by DNA analysis.
+The first one to be analyzed was an airman from the Vietnam War.

 Examples

 Tombs of the Unknown Soldiers from around the world and various wars include the following: